Tokarzewski/designbuilder_schema/README.md

 # todo

-1. map more classes
+1. map more HVAC classes
 2. generate more examples
 3. autogenerate docs using https://pypi.org/project/autodoc_pydantic/
 4. add more enumerations (enums)
+5. Add example on - How to find all objects of class Point3D?

+# DesignBuilder bugs

+1. dbXML schema has incorrect class names HVACNetwork and DetailedHVACNetwork